Pay Your Bill

-Utility bills include fees for water, sewer, refuse, stormwater control and tax.
+Utility bills include fees for water, sewer, refuse (trash), stormwater control and tax.
 Water service costs $3.50 per 100 cubic feet and sewer service costs $4.88 per 100 cubic feet.
 The minimum bill for residential water, sewer, refuse (trash) collection and stormwater, including tax, is $84.80.

 Stormwater fees are based on the amount of impervious area on a property.
 A stormwater fee is billed to the property owner, even if the property is rented.
-The tenant does not pay the stormwater fee.
+A tenant does not pay the stormwater fee.
 Tenants pay a minimum bill of $78.40, without the stormwater fee.
 Get more info about stormwater.